jason-white/portfolio/content/case-studies/recruiting-solutions.md

 ### Wireframes

 I developed several wireframe variations to explore the most effective way to display information.
-Collaborating closely with the VP and a senior recruiter, we ensured the content was organized in the most intuitive and user-friendly manner.
+Collaborating closely with the VP and a senior recruiter, we ensured the content was organized in the most intuitive and user-friendly manner before moving forward.

 {{< figure src="/images/recruiting-solutions-wf.webp" alt="Screenshot of wireframes for a web application" width="831" height="554" >}}